TaruDesigns/robot-arm/README.md

 * 16GB Micro SD card
 * Robot Arm mechanical kit (AliExpress, see the picture for reference as there are many sellers)
 * 6x Servo Motors (4x MG996R + 2x Carson CS-3.
 Ideally they should all be the same model but I had the Carson available)
-* 12V Switching Power Supply: Any 12V power supply will do as long as it can deliver at least 2A (24W)
-* 2x LM2596 based converter (1x USB output, 1x Wire terminal output)
+* 5V 5A Switching Power Supply
 * PCA9685 16 Channel 12 Bit PMW Servo Driver [Wiki](http://wiki.sunfounder.cc/index.php?title=PCA9685_16_Channel_12_Bit_PWM_Servo_Driver).
 There are many clones available.
 * Servo Extension Cables
 * female-female Dupont jumper wire cable
 * Other wiring as needed
 * (TODO) Enclosure for all boards and connectors
-* Logic level shifter board
+* Breakout/Connection board

 Tools:
 * Multimeter